North Carolina | Mar 15, 1781

-On the morning of March 15, 1781, British General Charles Lord Cornwallis’s force of 2,100 men discovered an American army under General Nathanael Greene holding a defensible position on elevated ground about one and a half miles from the Guilford Court House, near present day Greensboro, North Carolina.
+On March 15, 1781, British General Charles Lord Cornwallis’s army of 2,100 men engaged a Continental army under Major General Nathanael Greene at Guilford Court House, near present-day Greensboro, North Carolina.

-At 1:30 P.M., after an initial artillery barrage, Cornwallis launched his attack up the western side of the road.
-When the British got to within 150 yards of Greene’s men, the Americans opened fire.
+Forming his men on both sides of the Great Salisbury Road, Cornwallis sent his men forward at 1:30 p.m.
+When the British got within 150 yards of Greene’s men, the Americans opened fire.
 The British pressed on, returning fire only when they got within range.
-On command, they surged forward, only to be scattered by elements of the North Carolina militia posted along a picket fence.
-Still the British advance continued, spearheaded by the 33rd Regiment of Foot.
+On command, the British surged forward.
 The North Carolinians fired one more time and then retreated into the woods to their rear, abandoning their equipment as they fled.

 Cornwallis then encountered stiff resistance from the Virginians, positioned about 400 yards behind the first line.
 North of the road, the 23rd Regiment of Foot, the 2nd Guards Battalion and the Guards Grenadiers engaged militia under Robert Lawson.
 Below the thoroughfare, the 2nd Battalion, 71st Regiment and elements from the 2nd Guards engaged Edward Stevens.
 The Virginians put up a stiff fight but with British infantry engaging their left, center and right, they were forced to retreat.
 Although Cornwallis had punched through two lines of American infantry, the British ranks had lost cohesion.
 A disjointed advance now approached some of Greene's best units.